Family Educational Rights & Privacy Act (FERPA)

 FACTA Notification to Students

 In accordance with the Fair and Accurate Credit Transactions Act (FACTA) of 2003, CCD adheres to the Federal Trade Commission's (FTC) Red Flag Rule (A Red Flag is any pattern, practice, or specific activity that indicates the possible existence of identity theft), which implements Section 114 of the FACTA and to the Colorado Community College System’s Identity Theft Prevention and Detection Program, which is intended to prevent, detect, and mitigate identity theft in connection with establishing new covered accounts or an existing covered account held by the Colorado Community College System or one of its 13 community colleges, and to provide for continued administration of the program.
 If a transaction is deemed fraudulent, appropriate action will occur.
-Action may include, but is not limited to, cancelling of the transaction, notifying and cooperating with law enforcement, reporting to the Office of Student Conduct, and notifying the affected parties.
+Action may include, but is not limited to, canceling of the transaction, notifying and cooperating with law enforcement, reporting to the Office of Student Conduct, and notifying the affected parties.
 Please review these links for more information on the Federal Trade Commission Statute (108-page PDF), Red Flag Rules, and Identity Theft Consumer Information.